The Martin Bergmann Medal for Excellence in Arctic Leadership or Science

 All nominations must be made on-line.

-Candidates will be evaluated on their qualifications in the following five categories, based on information presented in the nomination package:
+Candidates will be evaluated on their qualifications in some or all of the following five categories, based on information presented in the nomination package:

 - Significance of contributions to Arctic leadership or science;

 - Contribution to outreach and awareness of the value of the Arctic to the Canadian public;